 Manufacturers: Hangzhou Dazhuang Floor Co., Inspirational foreign office furniture Limited., Jiaxing Mingjie Metal Products, Jun Yi Construction Engineering (Shanghai), Novah Shanghai Furniture Technology, Shanghai Qizhi Curtain Wall

-From the architect.
+Text description provided by the architects.
 The Chinese office is facing dramatic changes.
 Unpredictable organizations, new types of work and the impact of technology alter the 21st century office in a major way.
 For the headquarters of car company MINTH, MORE designed a radical new office typology.

 The transition from ‘made in China’ to ‘designed in China’, forces companies to rethink their activities and work methods.
 Collaboration and interaction foster innovation, and should be at the core of 21st century office work.
 Simultaneously, work has changed from desktop, to laptop to mobile.
 All this requires - for an office environment - to absorb these changes and turn them into opportunities.